-The bond ratings at December 31, 2013 for the Division's revenue bonds are as follows:
+The bond ratings at December 31, 2014 for the Division's revenue bonds are as follows:

 Moody's

 Investors Service Standard & Poor's

+Parking Facilities Refunding Revenue Bonds:

-Series 2006 Bonds A2 AA-
+Series 2006 Bonds A2 AA

-The bond ratings indicated above are insured ratings only, reflecting the ratings of Assured Guaranty Municipal Corp. (formerly Financial Security Assurance, Inc.).
-On January 17, 2013, Moody's Investors Service lowered its rating on Assured Guaranty Municipal Corp. to A2 from Aa3.
-The Division has no ratings on its bonds based solely on its own credit.
+The bond ratings indicated above are insured ratings only, reflecting the ratings of Assured Guaranty Municipal Corporation. (formerly Financial Security Assurance, Inc.).
+On March 18, 2014, Standard and Poor's Rating Services raised its rating on Assured Guaranty Municipal Corporation to AA from AA-.
+The Division only carries an insured rating.